theta360developers/plugin-guide/docs/use.md

     drwxr-xr-x  15 root     root        3180 2017-11-27 12:50 dev
     drwxr-xr-x   3 root     root        4096 1970-01-01 00:00 dsp

-Change directory into DCIM.
+Change directory into DCIM/0.
 The RICOH THETA Plug-in SDK uses the [android.hardware.Camera](https://developer.android.com/reference/android/hardware/Camera.html) class.
 It saves images into the normal location you would expect from an Android device.
 You can also use the [RICOH THETA API v2.1](https://developers.theta360.com/en/docs/v2.1/api_reference/), which is is a WebAPI based on OSC to take pictures from your plug-in by sending a POST command to the internal camera web server.

     127|msm8953_64:/DCIM/0 $ ls -l